-The Office of Instruction/The Office of Student Learning
+The Office of The Chief Instructional Officer

-The Office of Instruction/The Office of Student Learning safeguards and supports the Ventura County Community College District Board Policy on Academic Freedom.
-The Chief Instruction Officer facilitates informal and formal dialogue on cases of alleged infringement.
+The Office of Chief Instructional Officer safeguards and supports the Ventura County Community College District Board Policy on Academic Freedom.
+The Chief Instructional Officer facilitates informal and formal dialogue on cases of alleged infringement.

 The Academic Senate

 The Academic Senate advocates the philosophy of Academic Freedom as articulated by the AAUP, and supports the VCCCD Board Policy on Academic Freedom.
 From time to time, the Academic Senate issues proclamations or resolutions on issues pertinent to Academic Freedom to inform and instruct college faculty and staff.
-The Academic Senate partners with The Office of Instruction/The Office of Student Learning to ensure uniform and equitable Academic Freedom practices.
+The Academic Senate partners with The Office of The Chief Instructional Officer to ensure uniform and equitable Academic Freedom practices.

 Process to Examine and Resolve Charges of Academic Freedom Infringement